MohanedZekry/flutter-clean-architecture_moduler/README.md

 Clean architecture refers to organizing the project so that it’s easy to understand and easy to change as the project grows.
 This doesn’t happen by chance.
 It takes intentional planning.</i>

 ## Modules ##
-- Data Module
+- Data Module ☑️
-- Domain Module
+- Domain Module ✅
 - Presentation Module
+- Core Module